Interacting Bose gas across a narrow Feshbach resonance: Conclusion

 \section{Conclusion}

-We studied the ground state properties of weakly interacting bose gas close to a Feshbach resonance.
-With the help of a path integral approach, we established a low density expansion for the equation of state of this system.
-We have shown that for very narrow Feshbach resonance, the energy dependence in scattering length leads to a vanishingly small inverse compressibility.
-When the bose gas is trapped in a harmonic potential, this effect leads to a super soft core in the trap center thus significantly increase the density in this region.
+We studied the ground state properties of weakly interacting bose gas close to a narrow Feshbach resonance.
+With the help of a path integral approach, we established a low-density expansion for the equation of state of this system.
+As a consequence of the energy dependence for narrow Feshbach resonance, the gas behaves very differently, especially for higher density.
+As the density increases, the energy dependence in scattering length leads to a saturated energy, a vanishingly small inverse compressibility, and a highly suppressed quantum depletion.
+When the Bose gas is trapped in a harmonic potential, this effect leads to a density bump in the trap center.
 Such phenomena should be able to be observed in current cold atom experiments.